KTH/skog/packages/skog-core/README.md

 # Skog core

-Abstractions on top of [native Node.js Asynchronous context tracking](https://nodejs.org/api/async_context.html) to help you create loggers with context.
+Functions to help you create loggers with context.

 ---